diaHelicoprion00/bifrost/README.md

 ### Minimum Viable Product
 * Given a user account
-  * Allow a new user to Sign up for Bifrost
+  * Allow a new user to Sign up
   * Allow a new user to Log in

 * Given a user profile